 However permission to ground the Pacific Gas was refused by Port Moresby’s Town Planner.

 So the Pacific Gas ended up moored in the harbor until June 1986.
 When, after several missed deadlines to remove the vessel because of its poor condition, the Harbors Board issued a final ultimatum to remove the ship within 14 days.

 Bob Halstead is probably best known for his role in pioneering the liveaboard dive industry in Milne Bay with his boat the Telita.
 But he actually started his diving business in Port Moresby back in 1976 with his wife Dinah.
 And they both played a major role in the final resting place of the Pacific Gas.

-Their diving business was called Tropical Diving Adventures they catered for both local and tourist divers.
-Concentrating on the offshore reefs and of Bootless Bay for their open water dives and then in 1978 Bob enlisted the help of the Port Moresby Sub-Aqua Club to create the first wreck dives in the area.
+Their diving business was called Tropical Diving Adventures and it catered for both local and tourist divers.
+Concentrating on the offshore reefs and of Bootless Bay for their open water dives.
+Then in 1978 Bob enlisted the help of the Port Moresby Sub-Aqua Club to create the first wreck dives in the area.

-Then in 1986, when Bob heard about the final ultimatum from the Harbors Board, he approached Sir Hugo and ultimately was able to convince him that the best solution to the problem was for the Pacific Gas to join the growing list of wrecks near Horseshoe Reef.
+When Bob heard about the final ultimatum from the Harbors Board, he approached Sir Hugo.
+Ultimately convincing him that the best solution to the problem was for the Pacific Gas to join the growing list of wrecks near Horseshoe Reef.